 When children are hospitalized it can be a frightening experience for the child and the family.
-The University of Florida at Shands Jacksonville offers a Child Life Program to help children cope and adjust during their stay in the hospital.
+UF Health Jacksonville offers a Child Life Program to help children cope and adjust during their stay in the hospital.
 The mission of the program is to comfort and educate.
-The program dedicates resources to reduce the stressful or emotionally traumatic impact of hospitalization as it relates to the development, health, and well-being of pediatric-aged patients and their families.
+The program dedicates resources to reduce the stress or emotional trauma of hospitalization as it relates to the development, health and well-being of pediatric-aged patients and their families.

 Pediatric Emergency Department Services